 Over the monitoring period there have been no completed housing developments (of at least 10 new dwellings or more), which have been measured against the Building for Life Assessment criteria.
-It is expected that there will be schemes measured against the assessment criteria in the next monitoring period.

 OUTPUT INDICATORS

 Percentage of new dwellings completed at: less than 30 dwellings/ha, between 30-50 dwellings/ha and, above 50 dwellings/ha.